rhodes-comp367/project3-hashsets/README.md

 **Discuss any challenges, or anything you'd like feedback on.**
 Our main challenge was trying to set up the entire project as the idea of proving how hash set worked took a while to map out.
 Another challenge we had was trying to debug our definitions and holes.
 Because of how busy the projects got and the collective struggle to debug, I also realized you were very busy and was hard having a second to ask questions.
+NOTE: in LinkedList, I had to keep in remove-contains (even though it's not complete) for a proof in Hashset (see revoke-is-member).